-The Fitbit Charge 5 is a fantastic upgrade from the Fitbit Charge 4, including an FDA-approved ECG and EDA sensor for stress monitoring.
-It also has a great AMOLED display, a significant upgrade from the grayscale display on its predecessor.
+The Fitbit Charge 5 is a fantastic upgrade from the Fitbit Charge 4!
+It comes with many features of an advanced smartwatch, such as the FDA-approved ECG, Blood Oxygen, and a dedicated sensor called EDA sensor for stress monitoring.
+It also has a great AMOLED display, a significant upgrade from the grayscale display of its predecessor.

 But the question is, “is Fitbit Charge 5 waterproof?”.
-In this article, we’ll take a look at the waterproof and swimming features of the Fitbit Charge 5.
+In this article, we will take a look at the waterproof and swimming features of the Fitbit Charge 5.

 Is Fitbit Charge 5 Waterproof?

 Yes.
 Fitbit Charge 5 is waterproof up to a depth of 50 meters.
 This means that you can use this fitness-tracking smartwatch to swim up to 50 meters deep underwater.
 Plus, you can also use it to train in the rain.
 However, it is not a diving watch and should not be used for diving purposes.

 Can I Use Fitbit Charge 5 for Swimming?

 As mentioned already, you can swim with Fitbit Charge 5, and it also tracks your swimming activity like you would track other workouts.
 The Fitbit Charge 5 has a preinstalled swimming app that automatically tracks your swimming and provides you with key swim metrics such as: